We're planning the infrastructure, logistics, training and technology to support New Zealand’s largest immunisation programme.

 Vaccines will be rolled out through a COVID-19 Immunisation Programme.
 This will be New Zealand’s largest immunisation rollout ever.
 We’ve never attempted an immunisation programme of this scale, cost or complexity.

-We aren’t offering the Pfizer vaccine to those aged 16 and under until further data is available.
+We aren’t offering the Pfizer vaccine to those under the age of 12.

 We’re working with organisations across the health and disability system to make it easy for New Zealanders to be vaccinated and ensure people are well informed and supported when accessing a vaccine.